Gentle Words

 Gentle Words is Japanese singer-songwriter Koda Kumi's ninth domestic solo single.
 The single charted at No. 15 on Oricon and stayed on the charts for ten weeks.
 The b-side "Saigo no Ame" (最後の雨 / Last Rain) is a cover of Yasushi Nakanishi's song of the same name.

-Information
+Background and release

 Gentle Words is Japanese singer-songwriter Koda Kumi's ninth domestic single under the avex sub-label Rhythm Zone.
 The single peaked low on the Oricon Singles Charts at No. 15, and remained on the chart for ten consecutive weeks.

-Despite coming off of the success of real Emotion/1000 no Kotoba, both this single and her last single, Come With Me, failed to break the top ten.
+Despite coming off of the success of "Real Emotion/1000 no Kotoba", both this single and her last single, "Come with Me", failed to break the top ten.
 The single did have one b-side, "Saigo no Ame," which was a cover of the song originally released by Yasushi Nakanishi in 1992.

-Promotional advertisements
+Due to the low chart ranking of the single and its predecessor, "Come with Me", Koda Kumi fell into a depression, feeling as though she was unable to create a song without a famous composer's help.
+However, she began to turn her frame of mind around, believing that when she finally made it, people wouldn't think she made it just because of a tie-in, but instead, because she was in the song.
+She then decided that she would continue and not let anything hold her back.
+Koda stated that "I vowed to myself to continue to run towards my dream."

+Usage in media

-"Gentle Words" was used in the advertisement for SATO Healthcare's sinus gel Stona (ストナ).
+"Gentle Words" was used in the advertisement for SATO Healthcare's sinus gel Stona.